 “It’s a kind of creature that blows fire, looks kind of like a Cornmeleon, and flies in the sky!”
 I explained, chiseling off a piece of the dragon’s face .
 “They are awesome!”

 “Wow!!”
-Bob exclaimed, his eyes glinting with delight and wonder.
+Graciano exclaimed, his eyes glinting with delight and wonder.
 “The human world really has so many amazing things, like fire extinguishers!”

 “Dragons don’t exist in our world now, but we do have legends about them from long ago.”
-I explained, carefully carving the dragon’s eyeball.
+I explained, carefully carving the dragon’s eyeball to look like a funky potato.
 “Also the human world is great, but I think Punny Garden is better!”

 About three toiling hours later, when we finally finished with our detailed and beautiful dragon boats, we carried them to the nearest shore one by one (which I drew above).
 Then, we set sail with the help of some sturdy paddles made with the bell peppers’ stems.
 After floating over some waves, we sailed out into the open sea.